-How to Connect a Domain and Install WordPress on OVH
+How to Connect a Domain and Install WordPress on OVHcloud

 Depending on your browser, when you log in to the dashboard, by default, it may be in French or English.
 However, as it’s easy to switch between numerous languages, don’t let that put you off.

-You may have read my article about creating an account with OVH.
+You may have read my article about creating an account with OVHcloud.
 If you did, you’ll know I found the process to be long and rather tedious.

 However, for all my grumbling, I was pleasantly surprised to see WordPress was already installed by the time I returned to the dashboard (I selected WordPress as a pre-installed module during the account creation process).